luisfelipedejesusm/Logical-Table/README.md

-After Instancing the class you can get the generated html object by callind function with() where you will insert your expression and then get()
+After Instancing the class you can get the generated html object by calling function with() where you will insert your expression and then get()